Armstrong2035/youtubedataaggregator/README.md

         - Description in Videos

 ### How would I code this?
-I will use React for this project, and the component structure should be as follows:
+I will use React for this project, and the pseudo code is as follows:
 ``` Pseudo
 App() {
 state variable that holds the API key